AngSanFloRoz/GnawDaCheese/README.md

 - requests (download the HTML of the web page)
 - BeautifulSoup from bs4 (parse HTML and extract titles, tables, links, and text)
 - openpyxl (engine needed for pandas to generate .xlsx files)

+## The Code

+### Subclasses: Wikipedia & Onlinecommerce

+#### Wikipedia
+This script defines a Wikipedia class that inherits from Cheese.
+It is designed to scrape and process content from a Wikipedia page, extracting and saving its titles, tables, hyperlinks, and paragraphs.

+##### Main Components:
+Libraries used:
+json for saving structured data. pandas and openpyxl for exporting to Excel. requests and BeautifulSoup for web scraping.

+Class Wikipedia (inherits from Cheese):
+Constructor: Initializes the Wikipedia object with a URL, name, and creation date.
+status_code_verification: Ensures the webpage loads correctly (status 200).

+Scraping Methods:
+gnaw_titles(): Extracts all <h2> titles from the page. gnaw_tables(): Extracts all tables with class "wikitable", and prints their rows and cells. gnaw_hyperlinks(): Extracts all hyperlinks from the page. gnaw_text(): Extracts all text from paragraph tags <p>.

+Saving Methods:
+save_to_json(filename): Gathers scraped data, stores it in a structured dictionary and saves it as a JSON file. save_to_xlsx(xlsx_filename): Reads the previously saved JSON file and converts the stored data (tables, titles, links, paragraphs) into separate Excel sheets.